Sanae Abdi: Early life and career

 Abdi was born in Morocco and emigrated to Germany at the age of three.
 She grew up in Lüdenscheid, in the Sauerland region of North Rhine-Westphalia and studied law at University of Marburg, the University of Bonn and the University of Cologne.

 From 2018 to 2021, Abdi worked at GIZ in Bonn, where she coordinated projects on sustainable supply chains in the textile industry.

 Political career

 She ran for the Bundestag in 2021 in a district that historically supported the Social Democrats, but had been held by the Christian Democrats since the 2013 German federal election.
 She defeated the incumbent Karsten Möring for the direct mandate.

 In parliament, Abdi has since been serving on the Committee on Climate Protection and Energy, the Committee on Economic Cooperation and Development and the Subcommittee on International Climate and Energy Policy.
-She is also her parliamentary group’s spokesperson for development policy.
+She is also her parliamentary group's spokesperson for development policy.

 In addition to her committee assignments, Abdi is part of the German Parliamentary Friendship Group for Relations with the Maghreb States.

 Within her parliamentary group, Abdi belongs to the Parliamentary Left, a left-wing movement.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Abdi was part of the SPD delegation in the working group on foreign affairs, defense, development cooperation and human rights, led by Johann Wadephul, Florian Hahn and Svenja Schulze.